MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    b.
 Only customers predicted to buying products in the next week( 7 days) must be placed in the mongo database.

-   Script placed in root folder, namely:

-   The main script is placed under the app folder, namely:
+   The main script is placed under the app folder: predict_next_order_date.py

-   predict_next_order_date.py

-   Dependency file placed in root folder, namely:
+   Dependency file placed in root folder: requirements.txt

-   requirements.txt

-   Scripts for testing are placed in this order:

-   Dockerfile.test is in the root folder.
+   Scripts for testing are placed in this order: Dockerfile.test is in the root folder.

-   Testing scripts are placed in the tests folder, namely:

-   conftest.py, test_data_quality.py, test_integration.py, test_performance.py, test_schema.py
+   Testing scripts are placed in the tests folder: conftest.py, test_data_quality.py, test_integration.py, test_performance.py, test_schema.py

 7. Explain under which conditions you would use MySQL and Mongo?